dwnlglendale/sip-tap-ios/README.md

 2. Restart the app
 3. Complete the onboarding process
 4. Set `FORCE_ONBOARDING = false` to test with saved preferences

+## Troubleshooting

+### Session Timeout Error
+If you see "Session check timeout" errors in the console:

+1. **Check Environment Variables**: Ensure your `.env` file is properly configured with valid Supabase credentials
+2. **Restart Development Server**: After setting up environment variables, restart your development server
+3. **Clear App Cache**: If using Expo Go, try clearing the app cache or reinstalling the app
+4. **Check Supabase Status**: Verify your Supabase project is active and accessible

+### Authentication Issues
+- See `AUTH_TROUBLESHOOTING.md` for detailed authentication troubleshooting
+- Use the debug overlay (top-right corner in development) to clear sessions manually

 ## Next Steps
 - Implement custom water intake input